 Its territory is varied.
-There are communities that live at the top of the Sierra, surrounded by majestic peaks, cliffs and rocks; others live in deep ravines or on the banks of rivers, and still others live in coastal regions with temperate or warm climates.
+Some communities live at the top of the Sierra, surrounded by majestic peaks, cliffs, and rocks; others live in deep ravines or on the banks of rivers, and still, others live in coastal regions with temperate or warm climates.
 The Wixaritari (plural of Wixárika) are sometimes mistakenly called Huichols.

 The word huichol means "the one who runs away" and they do not run away.
 The term wixárika means "person with a deep heart who loves knowledge".
 This is the true name of the Wixárika people.

-All people, plants, animals, the sun, air, water, earth, wind, oxygen, rivers and seas, caves, mountains and deep ravines, all together are part of the same universe.
-We all share the same world, our world; in which everything is related to everything, there are links that unite us to each other and, at the same time, all of us to everyone.
+All people, plants, animals, the sun, air, water, earth, wind, oxygen, rivers and seas, caves, mountains, and deep ravines, all together are part of the same universe.
+We all share the same world, our world; in which everything is related to everything, some links unite us to each other and, at the same time, all of us to everyone.

-In each of the elements of nature, the Wixaritari have a god and they love each of their gods in a special way.
+In each of the elements of nature, the Wixaritari have a god and they especially love each of their gods.
 The Wixaritari think of their gods as family.

 Tatewarí, the fire grandfather.